About Procurement Australia

-For over 30 years, Procurement Australia has been one of Australia’s most innovative and successful procurement organisations and is regarded as a leader in negotiating and facilitating contracts for members and clients with decades of experience across both the private and public sectors.
+For over 30 years, Procurement Australia has been one of Australia’s leading procurement services companies.
+We are regarded as a leader in negotiating and facilitating contracts for members and clients with decades of experience across both the private and public sectors.
 We always work in partnership with our buyers and suppliers to find innovative and sustainable solutions to procurement challenges.

 Meet Our Board Members